tusharpal-acro/nutrition_app/README.md

 http://localhost:8000/

-PLEASE FIND API DOCUMENT NAMES 'api doc.odt' IN THE SAME PROJECT FOLDER.
+PLEASE FIND API DOCUMENT NAMED 'api doc.odt' IN THE SAME PROJECT FOLDER.

 YOU WILL FIND ALL THE API ENDPOINTS IN THE DOCUMENT.